rahul-sharmaa/unification/README.md

 ## Disclaimer

-This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+This tool is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 Use it at your own risk!